Types of mobile click fraud: Understanding click spam and click injection

 Organics poaching causes miscalculation of the number of organic users that the app is generating, which affects internal cohort analysis.
 It can also underplay the impact of marketing channels that could generate organics — such as ASO, branding and press outreach — which have potentially been cannibalized through the click spamming.

 Misinformed UA strategies:

 Click spam has the potential to affect targeting decisions across the whole business.
-While those organic users will undoubtedly be good quality, their presence in the paid acquisition cohorts will tempt a marketer to pay for advertising in other channels that target these groups.
-This is despite the fact that these groups might well download the app in question without the prompt of an advert at all - meaning that the advertiser wastes time and money chasing users who could be reached in other ways.
+While the falsely attributed organic users will undoubtedly be good quality, their presence in the paid acquisition cohorts will tempt a marketer to pay for advertising in other channels that target these groups.
+This is despite the fact that these groups might well download the app in question without the prompt of an advert at all — meaning that the advertiser wastes time and money chasing users who could be reached in other ways.